Braess's paradox: Effect of network topology

-Mlichtaich proved that Braess' paradox occurs in a two-terminal network if and only if it is not a series-parallel graph.
+Mlichtaich proved that Braess's paradox occurs in a two-terminal network if and only if it is not a series-parallel graph.

 Prevalence

-In 1983, Steinberg and Zangwill provided, under reasonable assumptions, the necessary and sufficient conditions for Braess' paradox to occur in a general transportation network when a new route is added.
+In 1983, Steinberg and Zangwill provided, under reasonable assumptions, the necessary and sufficient conditions for Braess's paradox to occur in a general transportation network when a new route is added.
 (Note that their result applies to the addition of any new route, not just to the case of adding a single link.)
-As a corollary, they obtain that Braess' paradox is about as likely to occur as not occur when a random new route is added.
+As a corollary, they obtain that Braess's paradox is about as likely to occur as not occur when a random new route is added.

 Possible non-traffic analogies

 Electricity

 In 2012, scientists at the Max Planck Institute for Dynamics and Self-Organization demonstrated, through computational modelling, the potential for the phenomenon to occur in power transmission networks where power generation is decentralized.

-In 2012, an international team of researchers from Institut Néel (CNRS, France), INP (France), IEMN (CNRS, France) and UCL (Belgium) published in Physical Review Letters a paper showing that Braess' paradox may occur in mesoscopic electron systems.
+In 2012, an international team of researchers from Institut Néel (CNRS, France), INP (France), IEMN (CNRS, France) and UCL (Belgium) published in Physical Review Letters a paper showing that Braess's paradox may occur in mesoscopic electron systems.
 In particular, they showed that adding a path for electrons in a nanoscopic network paradoxically reduced its conductance.
 That was shown both by simulations as well as experiments at low temperature using scanning gate microscopy.

 Springs

 On the right are two springs joined in series by a short rope.
 When the short rope connecting B and C is removed (left), the weight hangs higher.

-A model with springs and ropes can show that a hung weight can rise in height despite a taut rope in the hanging system being cut, and follows from the same mathematical structure as the original Braess' paradox.
+A model with springs and ropes can show that a hung weight can rise in height despite a taut rope in the hanging system being cut, and follows from the same mathematical structure as the original Braess's paradox.

 For two identical springs joined in series by a short rope, their total spring constant is half of each individual spring, resulting in a long stretch when a certain weight is hung.
 This remains the case as we add two longer ropes in slack to connect the lower end of the upper spring to the hung weight (lower end of the lower spring), and the upper end of the lower spring to the hanging point (upper end of the upper spring).
 However, when the short rope is cut, the longer ropes become taut, and the two springs become parallel (in the mechanical sense) to each other.
 The total spring constant is twice that of each individual spring, and when the length of the long ropes is not too long, the hung weight will actually be higher compared to before the short rope was cut.

 The fact that the hung weight rises despite cutting a taut rope (the short rope) in the hanging system is counter-intuitive, but it does follow from Hooke's law and the way springs work in series and in parallel.